LLuke/xerlin/README-src.txt

 included with the source distribution to avoid duplication for people who download both the binary and source distributions.

-The jars in the lib directory are:
-StrutLayout1.2.1.jar
-xalan-1.0.jar
-xerces-1.0.3.jar

 Xerlin is primarily developed on RedHat Linux with the Blackdown or Sun JDK and WindowsNT/2000 with Sun's JDK1.2.2.
 If you run into build problems on other platforms,